jarib/celerity/README.txt

 Celerity is a JRuby library for easy and fast functional test automation for web applications.

-It is a JRuby wrapper around HtmlUnit – a headless Java browser with JavaScript support.
+Celerity is a JRuby wrapper around HtmlUnit – a headless Java browser with JavaScript support.
 It provides a simple API for programmatic navigation through web applications.
-Celerity aims at being API compatible with Watir.
+Celerity provides a superset of Watir's API.

 == Features